16th Century A.D.

 the imposition of the "pancarte".

 7,25 : The unending wars endured by France during the XVIth Century.
+The country then has more soldiers than farmers and craftsmen

-technical bankruptcy of the state at the advent of Henri IV.
+together.
+The technical bankruptcy of the state at the advent of Henri IV.

 10,41 : Anointment of Henri IV (1594).
 Cahors corresponds to the site of an